ErpNetDocs/tech/modules/my/calendar.md

 - The last week of the previous year is **always marked with the number corresponding to that year** (e.g. week 52 of 2023)
 - The first week of the next year is **always marked with the number corresponding to that year** (e.g. week 1 of 2024)

-However, when the last ISO week of the previous year falls into the first three days of the next year, it is **always marked as week 0 for the new year**.
+When the last ISO week of the previous year falls into the first three days of the next year, it is **always marked as week 0 for the new year**.

 This way, the Calendar treats January 1st as the true beginning of a year, yet still respects the ISO standard from Week 1 onward.

 ![picture](pictures/week_zero.png)

-### Monthly and weekly notation
+### Monthly and weekly labels

 Within the Calendar, you can see each week labeled with its corresponding **BW number**, which stands for "Business Week number".